LinkedIn Company Page 10 Ways to Leverage it

 Step #4: Take Advantage of More Native Content

-But wait, there are more ways for you to leverage native content!
+There are more ways for you to leverage native content!
 LinkedIn® recently introduced Taglines and a new CTA button to drive traffic wherever you want.
 This is above and beyond in your description section and part of other updates to the LinkedIn business page.

 Make sure to edit those two new features and think about your Tagline and Button as CTA’s for whatever the banner is promoting, whether it’s your company, new products or services, or events.